UbiquityRobotics/learn/quick_start/camera_sensor/installation.md

 ![IR ](a6.jpg)

-The cameras are installed with thre M6 bolts.
+The cameras are installed with three M4 bolts.

 ![IR ](a7.jpg)